pelican-eggs/games-steamcmd/CONTRIBUTING.md

     We don't need 8 miles of the install script.

 4. Keep it small.
     Only use what is absolutely needed.
-The [yolks install images](https://github.com/pelican-eggs/yolks#installation-images) already contain the most basic packages that speeds up the installation process.
+The [yolks install images](https://github.com/pelican-eggs/yolks?tab=readme-ov-file#installation-images) already contain the most basic packages that speeds up the installation process.

 5. Use the stock images.
-    If you need something in an image, open a PR in [my yolks repo](https://github.com/pelican-eggs/yolks) where it can be reviewed and built.
+    If you need something in an image, open a PR in [Pelican Yolks Repo](https://github.com/pelican-eggs/yolks) where it can be reviewed and built.
 Self-hosted or third-party images won't be accepted for security reasons.

 6. Export eggs from the panel
     We ask that you use the panel to manage and export eggs.